NelsonPython/autonomousQA/04-pom-tests.md

 class MainPage(BasePage):
     """page actions"""
 ```
 Define methods for each test.
+These methods can be named according to their purpose.
 The is_title_matches method gets the page title so you can make sure you are testing the correct page
 ```
     def is_title_matches(self):
         """ gets page title"""